Skip to main content

 Using Feature Logging

 Feature Services have the ability to continuously log online requests and feature vector responses as Tecton Datasets.
-These logged feature datasets can be used for auditing, analysis, training dataset generation, and spine creation.
+These logged feature datasets can be used for auditing, analysis and training dataset generation.

 Feature Logging Diagram